lucasnantonio/lucasnantonio.github.io/src/posts/petal/Insights.md

   - We didn't need advanced algorithms to deliver value to 80% of users.
 Most of their transactions tend to be with the same merchants and can be categorized with simple rules.
 Getting the other 20% right is another story, but not needed for an MVP like ours.
 ---

-> "How might we help new-to-credit customers understand and control their spend so they're more comfortable and responsible using the Petal card?"
+> How might we help new-to-credit customers understand and control their spend so they're more comfortable and responsible using the Petal card?

 ## Customer outcomes